supersabbath/online-shop/README.md

 - Search products using keyword and/or category
 - Ability to filter and sort products by price
 - Users can add products to shopping cart

-# Demo

-You can play with the code [online](https://codesandbox.io/s/github/giorgi-m/online-shop).

 # How to use